mehmannj/Portfolio/SETUP_GEMINI.md

 # Quick Setup Guide for Gemini API

-## ✅ Your API Key is Already Configured!
+## ✅ Your API Key is NOT stored in the repo (recommended)

-Your `.env` file has been created with your Gemini API key.
+Your project expects a server-side Gemini API key to be configured in your host or a local `.env` for development.
+Do NOT commit keys to source control.

 ## 🔄 To Activate Gemini AI: